CUHK-BMEAI/RA-LDL/README.md

 ## Dataset

 We follow [ACL](https://github.com/GiantJun/CL_Pytorch/tree/main) to use the same data index_list for training.
+Please modify `utils/data.py` to point to your local data path.

 ## Citation